liedekef/events-made-easy/README.md

 *  The *Settings* page is used to set generic EME defaults for events, payment gateways, mailserver info, mail templates, ...
 *  Fine-grainded configurable access control (ACL) for managing events, locations, bookings, members, ...

 Events list and calendars can be added to your blogs through widgets, shortcodes and placeholders.
-See the full documentation at the [Events Made Easy Support Page](https://www.e-dynamics.be/wordpress/).
+See the full documentation at the [Official site](https://www.e-dynamics.be/wordpress/).

 ## Translations and how to translate